History of Greek Sicily: Timoleon

-Hellenistic era
+Hellenistic era (323 BC-)

 Agathocles

 Timoleon's retirement from politics soon led to another period of instability, mainly marked by internal class conflict between the oligarchs and the people of Syracuse.
 Wars broke out between the cities, paving the way for the long reign of Agathocles from 317 BC.
 He played a major part in these wars.
 The long period of autonomy and self-government for the cities in mainland Greece and Sicily thus ended and the Hellenistic monarchies were born.

 Agathocles seized power in Sicily with the aid of veterans from Morgantina and other cities in the interior during two days of popular revolts.
 According to Diodorus Siculus, 4,000 high-ranking people were killed and 6,000 more exiled.
 In the end Agathocles was elected sole commander with full powers.
 Like all demagogues of this period he promised the cancellation of debts and the division and distribution of land, promises which it seems from the limited sources that he kept.
 According to Polybius, the cruel actions attributed to him were limited to his early days and were solely directed at the oligarchic class and never towards the general population.

 Sicily began to prosper again, though Agathocles' first decade was marked by conflicts with the oligarchies of Akragas, Gela and Messina, backed by Carthage which in 311 BC invaded Sicily again.
 Besieged in Syracuse, in mid-August 310 BC Agathocles entrusted the city's defence to his brother Antandros and escaped with 14,000 men and 60 ships to invade North Africa.
 He burned his ships after arriving and based himself in Tunis, directly threatening Carthage itself.
 Forced to send some of his force back from Sicily to defend his homeland, Hamilcar Barca suffered a humiliating defeat after which he was captured, tortured to death and beheaded, with his head sent to Agathocles in Africa.
 However, Agathocles did not have enough troops to launch an attack on Carthage and so allied himself with Alexander the Great's old officer Ofella, governor of Cyrenaica, who had 10,000 elephants and cavalry at his disposal.
 Agathocles then murdered Ofella for unknown reasons and took command of the extra forces himself, taking Utica, Hippon Akra and a major naval force with its shipyards and bases.
 He was still unable to take Carthage itself, however, and news of revolts on Sicily in 307 BC forced him to return there for a time.
 He then returned to Africa, but his depleted resources and his troops' low morale led him to sue for peace in 306 BC.
 The settlement left Carthage with Eraclea Minoa, Termini, Solunto, Selinunte and Segesta, but forced it to give up its expansionist aims on Sicily.